My life in songs

 My Boy Builds Coffins - Florence + The Machine

 Florence + The Machine was constantly playing in my car.
-My poor mother had to listen to Lungs and Ceremonials so many times because those CDs were in there for an unthinkable amount of time.
+My poor mother had to listen to Lungs and Ceremonials so many times, and not once did she complain.
+She even came to watch Florence + the Machine live with us in 2013.

 This song would feel so good when listening to it in a moving car, surrounded by the hills and trees on my way home in Brazil.
 Florence’s weird concept was alien to me at the young age of 9 years (I didn’t know what “coffin” meant in English), but the sounds made me feel like I was floating.
 She lifted me up in the last line of the chorus only do drop me back to earth in the following verse.